 Joanna doesn't do anything by halves.
-When she isn't climbing mountains or skiing down them, she's working on some of London's most prestigious construction projects.
-Since joining Mace in 2014, Joanna has completed Mace's Graduate Development Programme and is now using her knowledge to assist in transforming the former Olympic Park site - creating a lasting legacy in east London.
+When she isn't climbing mountains or skiing down them, she's working on some of the businesses most prestigious development projects.
+Since joining Mace in 2014, Joanna has completed Mace's Graduate Development Programme and after working on the transformation of the Olympic Park moved to the development team in 2017.

 - How did you get into what you do?

 I studied architecture at university, and as part of that I got to experience designing and building a nursery school in South Africa - I even laid some of the bricks!
 After graduating, I worked at a local construction management firm, then spent some time travelling.
 It was then that I decided that I didn't want to go into architecture, but I knew I'd return to the construction world.

 I was attracted to Mace because I knew I'd get to work on exciting projects with talented people, and because of the support and training provided through Mace's graduate programme.

 I started my Mace career in the consultancy division and got to work on some great projects, including project managing residential developments.

 In 2017 I moved into the development team where I working on a large scale development on the Isle of Dogs.

 - What do you enjoy most about your role at Mace?